PsiHQ/Site/miscproj.md

   <div class="container">
     <center><img src="/assets/pic6.jpg" width = "200" height = "200"></center>
     <p style = "font-size: 15px">
-    <i> Diffraction pattern from an experiment to measure the wavelength of light that we conducted in the IACS physics lab. </i>
+    Diffraction pattern from an experiment to measure the wavelength of light that we conducted in the IACS physics lab.
     </p>
     <div style="clear: both"></div>
   </div>